 Common Causes of ATV Injuries

-While adults are more frequently injured on ATVs than children, children usually suffer the worst injuries because they are driving or riding on a vehicle much bigger than them.
+While adults are more frequently injured in ATV accidents than children, children usually suffer the worst injuries because they are driving or riding on a vehicle much bigger than them.
 Since you don’t need a driver’s license to drive an ATV, children under 16 can drive vehicles larger than they can handle and get seriously injured.
 Helmets are required for children under the age of 18, but helmets don’t prevent all injuries.

 Other injuries come when two passengers use a vehicle designed for one person or when someone is driving dangerously, and the vehicle overturns.
 Since ATVs are mostly driven on off-road terrain, it’s easy for even experienced drivers to get caught by bumps, ditches, or loose gravel and cause injury.

-What to do When You’ve Been Injured by an ATV
+What to do When You’ve Been Injured in an ATV Accident

 If you have any suspicion that your injury or the injury of your loved one was the result of someone else’s negligence, schedule a free consultation with our office.